dharamveergit/docs/docs/architecture/akash-provider/index.md

 weight: 3
 ---

-Akash Providers play a pivotal role in the Akash Network by utilizing the [Akash Provider software](https://github.com/akash-network/provider), enabling them to effectively manage resources, submit bids, and interact with users.
+Akash Providers pljkay a pivotal role in the Akash Network by utilizing the [Akash Provider software](https://github.com/akash-network/provider), enabling them to effectively manage resources, submit bids, and interact with users.
 This section discusses the key components and responsibilities of Akash Providers.

 ### Key Components